Capnography is the numerical measurement and visualization of end-expiratory carbon dioxide.

 More generally, end-tidal capnography is used in the following settings:

 - Procedural sedation, including sedation with monitored anesthesia.

-Capnography provides information on carbon dioxide production, pulmonary (lung) perfusion, alveolar ventilation, breathing patterns, and removal of carbon dioxide from the anesthesia breathing circuit and the ventilator.
+Capnography provides information on carbon dioxide production, pulmonary (lung) perfusion, alveolar ventilation, breathing patterns, and carbon dioxide removal from the anesthesia breathing circuit and the ventilator.

-The shape of the curve is affected by some forms of lung disease; In general, there are obstructive conditions such as bronchitis, emphysema and asthma, in which the mixture of gases within the lung is affected.
+The shape of the curve is affected by some forms of lung disease; In general, there are obstructive conditions such as bronchitis, emphysema, and asthma.
+The mixture of gases within the lung is affected.

-Capnography can also be used to measure carbon dioxide production, a measure of metabolism.
+Capnography can also measure carbon dioxide production, a measure of metabolism.

 Increased carbon dioxide production is seen during fever and chills.
 Reduced production is seen during anesthesia and hypothermia.

 There is an interaction between two components during anesthesia: the patient and the anesthesia delivery device (which is usually a breathing circuit and a ventilator).